ohsu-comp-bio/funnel/docs/development.md

 ## Source

 - `src/tes`: majority of the code.
-The subdir names should be fairly obvious.
+  - `config`: configuration parsing/loading
+  - `ga4gh`: generated protobuf/gRPC files from [task-execution-schemas](../task-execution-schemas/proto/)
+  - `logger`: custom logging code
+  - `scheduler`: scheduler logic and scheduler backends
+  - `server`: database and server API
+  - `storage`: filesystem support, used by worker during upload/download, e.g. local, Google Cloud Storage, S3, etc.
+  - `worker`: worker process and state management, job runner, docker command executor, file mapper, etc.
+- `src/tes-server`: tes-server CLI binary
+- `src/tes-worker`: tes-worker CLI binary
-- `proto`: the internal, Funnel-specific protobuf + gRPC schemas.
+- `proto`: the internal, Funnel-specific protobuf + gRPC schemas
-- `task-execution-schemas/proto`: the GA4GH Protobuf + gRPC schemas.
+- `task-execution-schemas/proto`: the GA4GH Protobuf + gRPC schemas
-- `share`: javascript/css/html for web dashboard.
+- `share`: javascript/css/html for web dashboard

+## Go Tests

+Useful testing commands (first, see the GOPATH section above):

+Run all tests: `go test tes/...`

+Run the scheduler tests: `go test tes/scheduler/...`

+Run the worker tests matching "\*Cancel\*": `go test tes/worker -run Cancel`

+You get the idea.
+See to `go test` docs for more.

+### Mocking

+There are some helpful mocks in the code.
+The [testify](https://github.com/stretchr/testify) and [mockery](https://github.com/vektra/mockery) tools have been useful.

+There's also a mock server for testing in [src/tes/server/mocks/server.go](./src/tes/server/mocks/server.go).

+## Python Tests

+There are integration tests written in python.
+These are heavyweight integration tests which start funnel server and workers processes and run docker containers.
+Usually these are run with `make test`.

 ## Vendoring